Home » Easy Appetizers » Empanadas » Chicken Tinga Empanadas

 Chicken Tinga Empanadas

-Chicken Tinga Empanadas are flaky, golden brown hand pies stuffed with smoky shredded chicken.
+Chicken tinga empanadas are flaky, golden brown hand pies stuffed with smoky shredded chicken.
 The perfect Mexican appetizers for game day or your next Taco Tuesday party.

 plate of chicken tinga empanadas

 Chicken Tinga is a classic shredded chicken dish that is usually used as a taco or tostada filling.
-This recipe takes all that Tinga flavor and wraps it up with cheese and spices in empanada dough.
+This recipe takes all that yummy flavor and wraps it up with cheese and spices in empanada dough.

 They are filled with the flavors of smoky chipotle chilies and adobo and finished off with a creamy avocado crema for dipping.
 Always a crowd pleaser!